What is technical document translation?

 Scientific and technical industries have a rapidly growing list of terminology.
 The extensive list of vocabulary is made all the more challenging by the concern that it may have a different name in different parts of the world.

-The translator must have some knowledge about the subject of the documentation, so they understand the terminology which is normally used by the target audience.
+The translator must have some knowledge about the subject of the documentation, so they understand the terminology which is normally used.

 Change the format